 About contact with the Taliban, he said presently TTP’s stance and demands were reaching to them indirectly through different sources, however, they wanted to meet the Taliban’s 10-member committee in person as soon as possible to learn about their view point and discuss their demands.
 He said they also wanted to discuss the matter to remove reservations so they could talk to the government with full satisfaction.

 Senator Prof Ibrahim expressed his confidence that the Taliban’s 10-member committee was fully empowered and its decisions would be acceptable for the TTP.
-He said they were scheduled to meet with government committee today (Tuesday).Published in The Nation newspaper on 04-Feb-2014
+He said they were scheduled to meet with government committee today (Tuesday).This news was published in The Nation newspaper.
+Read complete newspaper of 04-Feb-2014 here.